 Personally I was almost completely convinced by their boundless Swedish politeness.
 Perhaps you will be too!

 The 2019 GFB Weekend dates spanning the end of May and start of June pretty much guaranteed great weather for the revived Fetish River Cruise, departing across the road from the recently opened Mercedes Platz complex on Thursday afternoon.

 Seeing the sights of Berlin from the River Spree is a most enjoyable experience, and the friendly folk sunning themselves on the riverbanks greeted our passing boat load of latex-clad pervs as really no more than you expect in this city.

 Surviving the two-hour round-trip’s numerous very low bridges, many of us headed on disembarking toward the Mercedes Platz shops and cafés, only to discover they were all shut for Ascension Day.

-Yes, even in ‘bolshie’ Berlin, one must be prepared for tourist facilities to be closed on a public holiday!
+Yes, even in ‘bolshie’ Berlin, one must expect tourist facilities to close on a public holiday!

 In the last couple of years, Sonic Boom has blossomed into a full-on, packed-out party, thanks in part to the growth in sales of VIP tickets which include a champagne reception at Matrix for VIP pass- holders before the party proper kicks off.